Skip to content

 Declare Object

-When you have identified and declared the components you would like to segment or ab-test in your content, you can now create the Dynamic Map.
-The Dynamic Map is the rule-set that determines how your content is transformed.
+When you have identified and declared the components you would like to segment or ab-test in your content, you can now create the Dynamic Content Definition.
+The Dynamic Content Definition is the rule-set that determines how your content is transformed when the user falls into a segment or ab-test.

-Click Add Dynamic Map when you are editing a piece of content to open up the Dynamic Map Editor panel.
+Click Add Dynamic Content Definition when you are editing a piece of content to open up the Dynamic Content Definition Editor panel.

 Add Dynamic